Contents

 slider

-Sometimes I can help a little with the mainsail and even the staysail, but not for long.
+Sometimes I can help a little with the mainsail and even the jib, but not for long.
 The weather is sunny without squally clouds.
 Starlink works.
 I only replaced the upper slider on the mainsail.
 I should put something more reliable instead - like the aluminum slider that I had on the old mainsail.

 sunset